Lut99/ArgumentParser/Argument Definition Language.md

      = option
      = typedef
 ```

+Note that macros and warning tokens may occur anywhere in the file, as long as using them there makes sense.

 ### Common grammar rules
 Some of the grammar rules are used throughout the ADL, and so we first define them here.